backdrop-contrib/materialize/README.md

 ------------

 Materialize is a "pretty" theme for something nice for desktop sites out of the box.
-It may not be a good, plain base theme.
+It is pretty heavy and may not be a good, plain base theme.
 It uses:

 - default Backdrop layouts
 - some Bartik default CSS
-- the Color module UI for changing theme colors
 - Materialize CSS framework based on Google Material Design for a more beautiful site
 - custom CSS form elements for easier mobile usage
 - a single CSS file OR
 - SASS stylesheets using libSASS and Grunt for workflow
 - a mobile-friendly menu built in

-"This theme differentiates itself by its simplicity and structure.
-It does not incorporate a great list of features but rather embodies a frontend workflow.
-Many of the existing themes are bloated with features and overwrites.
-We do not want to rewrite output, just makes it easier to develop a theme in a structured way."

 TESTED
 -----